top of page

 a platform is necessary

 Human rights violations like child labour, modern slavery and environmental damage occur in many high-risk industries and high-risk countries on a daily basis in global supply chains.
 Hence, many global governments published laws to protect vulnerable people and contain the pressing global issue.

 Companies shall be included in the obligation to source and produce more responsibly.

-They need to make their supply chain transparent so that risks and violations become visible and can be fixed. bizpando is the platform that helps companies to implement the following requirements.
+They need to make their supply chain transparent so that risks and violations become visible and can be fixed.

 The due diligence measures required by the German Supply Chain Act are composed of three initial tasks to build the fundament and six provisions for the ongoing risks and complaints process.